-Piggybacks onto the Sprint network.
-Virgin Mobile Beyond Talk service uses the Sprint network, and reviewers say coverage may be an issue.
-Virgin Mobile's prepaid coverage map shows holes over less populated regions of the eastern United States, as well as much of the West.
-The carrier earns average ratings for voice quality at J.D.
-Power and Associates, PCMag.com and other respected customer surveys.
+Uses the Sprint network.
+Virgin Mobile Beyond Talk service uses the Sprint network, and reviewers say coverage might be an issue.
+That's because unlike parent Sprint, Virgin Mobile does not allow users to roam on partner networks.
+The result is some large gaps in coverage, so make sure you check out Virgin Mobile's coverage map before you choose this service.
+Where coverage is available, the carrier earns average ratings for voice quality in surveys by J.D.
+Power and Associates, PCMag.com and others.

-Average ratings and geared toward young customers.
-Virgin Mobile receives average ratings for its customer service in large customer surveys at PCMag.com and J.D.
+Average ratings, and geared toward young customers.
+Virgin Mobile receives above-average ratings for its customer service in large customer surveys by PCMag.com and J.D.
 Power and Associates.
 Traditionally geared toward young customers, Virgin Mobile's website can be "hard to navigate and understand if you're over the age of 20," PrepaidReviews.com editors say.
-Although the editors at PrepaidReviews.com give Virgin Mobile 4 out of 5 stars, users aren't as enthusiastic, especially about customer service.
-Over 1,700 user reviewers at this site award an average of 2 out of 5 stars to this carrier.
+Although the editors at PrepaidReviews.com give Virgin Mobile 4.5 out of 5 stars, nearly 1,800 users aren't as enthusiastic, especially about customer service, awarding an average of 2 out of 5 stars.

-Review: Prepaid Cell Phone Service Ratings, Editors of ConsumerReports.org, January 2011
+Review: Cell Phones and Services, Editors of ConsumerReports.org, January 2014

 2. J.D.
 Power & Associates

-Review: 2013 Prepaid Cell Phones Comparisons, Editors of TopTenReviews.com, As of December 2012
+Review: 2014 Best Prepaid Cell Phone Reviews and Comparisons, Editors of TopTenReviews.com, Not Dated

-Although editors at PrepaidReviews.com give Virgin Mobile 4 out of 5 stars, users aren't as enthusiastic, especially about customer service.
-Over 1,700 user reviewers award an average of 2 out of 5 stars to this carrier.
-Editors say Virgin Mobile's prepaid wireless plans are confusing, and its website "can be hard to navigate and understand if you're over the age of 20."
+Although editors at PrepaidReviews.com give Virgin Mobile 4.5 out of 5 stars, users aren't as enthusiastic, especially about customer service; nearly 1,800 user reviews give the carrier a rating of 2 out of 5 stars.
+Editors do say that Virgin Mobile's prepaid wireless plans are confusing, and its website "can be hard to navigate and understand if you're over the age of 20."

-Review: Virgin Mobile Prepaid Phone Service, Editors of and Contributors to PrepaidReviews.com, As of December 2012
+Review: Virgin Mobile Prepaid Phone Service, Editors of and Contributors to PrepaidReviews.com, Not Dated